khrystynafesechko-dotcom/Chocolate-Sales-Analysis_by_KF/README.md

  Chocolate Sales Analysis
 ________________________________________
-###Project Overview
+## Project Overview

-This project focuses on analyzing sales data to identify key business drivers, evaluate profitability, and provide actionable insights.
+This project focuses on analyzing chocolate sales data to identify key business drivers, evaluate profitability, and provide actionable insights.

 The dataset includes transactional data, product information, and store details.
-The goal is to understand sales performance across different dimensions such as time, products, stores, and customers.
+The goal is to understand sales performance across multiple dimensions such as time, products, stores, and customers.
 ________________________________________
 ## Tools and Technologies